Equal Access: Science and Students with Sensory Impairments

 The content of this handout has been replicated in other DO-IT publications that include:

 Burgstahler, S. (Ed.)
 (2006).
 Making Math, Science, and Technology Instruction Accessible to Students with Disabilities.
 Seattle: DO-IT, University of Washington. www.uw.edu/doit/MathSci/

 Burgstahler, S., & Nourse, S. (Eds.)
 (1998).
 Accommodating students with disabilities in math and science classes.
 Seattle: DO-IT, University of Washington.

-An electronic copy of the most current version of this publication as well as additional useful DO-IT brochures can be found at www.uw.edu/doit/Brochures/.
+An electronic copy of the most current version of this publication as well as additional useful DO-IT brochures can be found on our brochures page.

 A 10-minute video, Equal Access: Science and Students with Sensory Impairments, demonstrates key points summarized in this publication.
-It may be freely viewed at www.uw.edu/doit/Video/ea_sci_sensory.html or purchased in DVD format.
-Consult www.uw.edu/doit/Video/ to view other videos that may be of interest.
+It may be freely viewed here or purchased in DVD format.
+To view out other videos that may be of interest, visit our website.

-For more information about applications of universal design consult www.uw.edu/doit/Resources/udesign.html or The Center for Universal Design in Education at www.uw.edu/doit/CUDE/.
-The book Universal Design in Higher Education: From Principles to Practice published by Harvard Education Press shares perspectives of UD leaders nationwide.
-To receive a 20% discount, visit www.uw.edu/doit/UDHE/coupon.html.
+For more information about applications of universal design consult Applications of Universal Design or The Center for Universal Design in Education.
+The book Universal Design in Higher Education: From Principles to Practice, Second Edition published by Harvard Education Press shares perspectives of UD leaders nationwide.
+Learn more or order online here.